 Chapters 1–2, then, make the case that the analysis of change is an argument that being is multiple.
 It is distinguished into incidental, categorical, and energetic senses, and the latter two each include three subordinate ways of being.
 The ontology of change, then, requires Aristotle to develop two of his core ontological concepts: first, potency (dunamis), to name the definite beings that are subjects of change; and second, complete being (entelecheia), to name that on which such changeable beings depend, namely, change.
 These two are related through activity (energeia).
 For this reason, chapters 3–6 are devoted to the analysis of potency, activity, and being-complete.

 Chapters 3 and 4 examine separately each term that appears in the definition of change, since these are among the greatest contributions that change makes to ontology.
 They are the concepts of potency (dunamis), being-at-work or activity (energeia, often rendered as “actuality”), and being-complete (entelecheia, often rendered as “actuality”).6 These, again, are terms that Aristotle either formulated or thoroughly revised in order to accommodate the existence of change within ontology.
 In my argument, activity and complete being have different meanings, while potency is the aspect of a being that originates and determines the pathway of activity.
 Chapter 3 examines being-at-work and being-complete.
-I undertake a philological and then semantic analysis of both these terms, with particular attention to their meanings in the demonstration of the existence of movement.
+I undertake a philological and then semantic analysis of both these terms, with particular attention to their meanings in the demonstration demonstration of the existence of movement.
 In chapter 3, the study of entelecheia, in particular, constitutes the greater part of the intellectual effort.
 This is because its meaning in the definition of change requires us to directly oppose the prevailing view of the concept among scholars, namely that entelecheia, understood as actuality, is in some sense incompatible with change.
 Yet Aristotle emphasizes that change is an entelecheia of a certain kind.
 Thus, our primary concern in the latter part of the chapter is to restore entelecheia’s relationship to change.
 I distinguish the ways that change and potency are incomplete from the ways they can be complete: a potency and its activity are incomplete insofar as they require other things, but change is the concrete activity of those things when they are together, that is, the single completion of their several capacities.

 Chapter 4 examines potency (dunamis), its being, its claim to be a sense of being, and how it helps to describe the process of completion.
 Sources like potency set to work when conditions are right.
 Potency is distinguished by requiring others in order to set to work, and by being able to accomplish opposite things, but only one at a time: its whole range of effects can never be active simultaneously.
 But it is when an individual’s potency (telos) is complete, that is, when it has become disposed to act immediately when its other is present, that it is most obviously a sense of being: when someone’s capacity to play the violin is complete, we call that person a violinist.
 There are two ways of describing such a process of completion: the first is that completing an ability removes the ability to fail, that is, the opposite of its goal, while the second is that completing an ability preserves, and in fact reveals, the ability that was already there.